jokob-sk/NetAlertX/README.md

 # Installation
 <!--- --------------------------------------------------------------------- --->
-Initially designed to run on a Raspberry PI, it can run on many other Linux distributions.
+Initially designed to run on a Raspberry PI, probably it can run on many other Linux distributions.

 ## Dependencies
   | Dependency               | Comments                                                 |